BAMS Course: Full Form, Eligibility, Fees, Duration, Admission 2025, Syllabus, Scope

 Internship Requirement

-After completing the four-and-a-half-year academic curriculum, all BAMS candidates must undergo a compulsory one-year rotatory internship.
+After completing the academic curriculum, all BAMS candidates must undergo a compulsory one-year rotatory internship.
 This practical training is conducted across clinical departments and is essential for gaining hands-on experience in Ayurvedic medicine, patient care, and hospital procedures before receiving the BAMS degree.

 Career Opportunities after BAMS